SwamiKannan/Creating-Llamaindex-EmbeddingQAFinetuneDataset-compatible-files/README.md

         <li> If<b> to_disk</b> is <b>True</b>, the dataset will be saved in <b><root>/datasets </b></li>
       </ul>
 #### 2. Using your own local data for finetuning
+* Write a data loader function.
+This function has to load the data into a dataframe.<br>
+      e.g. if the base file is a csv, then you will have to load the data to a dataframe using pd.read_csv()<br>
+      e.g. if the base file is an Excel file, then you will have to load the data to a dataframe using pd.read_excel()<br>
+      <b> Ensure that this function returns a pandas dataframe </b>

 * Write a transform function that will create the columns 'question' and 'answer' in your dataset (as a Pandas dataframe).
 Illustratively, this will look like:

           def transform_data(df):
-              df['question'] = <command to process data that gives us the text for your question>
+              df['question'] = <code to process data that gives us the text for your question>
-              df['answer'] = < command to process data that gives us the text for your response / answer / context>
+              df['answer'] = < code to process data that gives us the text for your response / answer / context>

-* Write a data loader function.
-This function has to load the data into a dataframe.<br>
-      e.g. if the base file is a csv, then you will have to load the data to a dataframe using pd.read_csv() e.g. if the base file is an Excel file, then you will have to load the data to a dataframe using pd.read_excel()
-      <b> Ensure that this function returns a pandas dataframe </b>

-* Create a HFJSONCreator object:<br>
+* Create a LocalJSONCreator object:<br>

           from process_data import LocalJSONCreator
           hfjsonobject = LocalJSONCreator(data_path_name, load_data_fn, transform_data, split='train', test_ratio=0)